boriskirov/Fluidigrid/README.md

 - 2KB file
 - Change to `:root`values for customization
-- Use the [Fluidigrid Generator](https://fluidigrid.com/generator) to create your own naming convention for custom experienc
+- Use the [Fluidigrid Generator](https://fluidigrid.com/generator) to create your own naming convention for custom experience.

 #### Check the examples